Pard: History

-It wasn't until the 13th century that pards acquired their mythical reputation for being bloodthirsty and almost demonic creatures, primarily thanks to the MS Bodley 764 Bestiary.
-In this, their spots were said to symbolize sins, the devil, or even the variety of vices in mankind.
+It was not until the 13th century that pards acquired their mythical reputation for being bloodthirsty and almost demonic creatures, primarily thanks to the MS Bodley 764 Bestiary.
+In this source, their spots were said to symbolize sins, the devil, or even the variety of vices in mankind.
 It even claims that the Antichrist comes in the form of a pard.
 Despite the mention of their spots, in this bestiary pards are often illustrated without spots.
-Instead, they're colored and maned like a lion with a human-like, grinning face.
+Instead, they are colored and maned like a lion with a human-like, grinning face.

 Depiction of a "panther" from the Aberdeen Bestiary 1200 AD.
-Pards are now believed to be leopards / black panthers.
+Pards are now believed to be leopards or black panthers.

-Yet ironically, in the same century, different writers of the Aberdeen Bestiary oppositely describe the pard (borrowing in this case from the panther) as a beautiful and gentle creature whose only enemy is the dragon.
-It's said to sleep for three days after filling its stomach and arise, carrying with it a sweet scent from its mouth which attracts all animals except the dragon.
+Yet ironically, in the same century, the different writers of the Aberdeen Bestiary oppositely describe the pard (borrowing in this case from the panther) as a beautiful and gentle creature whose only enemy is the dragon.
+It is said to sleep for three days after filling its stomach and arise, carrying with it a sweet scent from its mouth which attracts all animals except the dragon.
 Its roar is said to terrify the dragon into fleeing to its den.
 In this bestiary, the creature is said to symbolize Jesus Christ who opposes the devil.
-It also features the most accurate illustrations of it, depicting a creature with dark fur, spots, and no mane.
+This bestiary also features the most accurate illustrations of the pard, depicting a creature with dark fur, spots, and no mane.

-By the 14th century, they are characterized again as a real animal.
+By the 14th century, pards are characterized again as real animals.
 The Byzantine poem "An Entertaining Tale of Quadrupeds," describes pards (also called "cat-pards" and "leopards" interchangeably in the text) as being resistant to fleas--and thus good for using their pelts as bedspreads.
 Their tails are noted as being "comically" short like a lynx's and that the creature often lives in quarries.